 - All of the drugs, vitamins, and supplements you’re taking, as well as their dosages

 - Questions to bring up with your doctor

 Some basic things to ask your doctor if you’re suffering signs and symptoms you think are due to a mosquito bite include:

 - What can I do to alleviate the itching?

 - Is the region where I got bitten by a mosquito infected?

 - Are there any adverse effects to the drug you’re prescribing?

 - I’m not sure how I’ll know if I need further help.

-Finding a solution that works for you is the most essential thing.
-Honey or hot spoons are recommended by some folks, and there’s no harm in trying them.
+Finding a solution that works for you is essential thing.
+Some folks recommend honey or hot spoons, and there’s no harm in trying them.
 However, knowing what’s more likely to work can help you be prepared this summer.